Transipedia/Annotate-contigs/README.md

 | seg1_cj                 | Str   | First segment of the chimeric junction |
 | seg2_cj                 | Str   | Second segment of the chimeric junction |

-### An additional column will be added for each reference added to the "supp_map_to" feature